 As many accounting and tax professionals know, cryptocurrency has caused a wave of confusion.
 There are a lot of questions surrounding what exactly it is, how it works, and most importantly how to report it on your tax return.
 The answer from a taxability stand point has been highly debated for years.
 With the passage of the Tax Cuts and Jobs Act that went into effect on January 1, 2018, we now have more guidance.

 Adding to the confusion is the fact that many investors have a lot of money on the line.
 In 2017, the price of Bitcoin rose more than 1,500%, an unprecedented gain.
 These tremendous gains for crypto traders created a major opportunity for accounting professionals that understood cryptocurrency.
-Demand skyrocketed for crypto tax specialists who could help clients understand the necessary reporting requirements.
-“A lot of individual crypto traders and investors are millennials whose previous tax returns were extremely simple.
-However, after investing in cryptocurrency, some were suddenly unsure of whom they could turn to in order to be sure that their investments and trades were reported properly—let alone figure out just how much they owed from their gains,” says Mike.
+Why?
+Many individual crypto traders and investors are millennials whose previous tax returns were extremely simple.
+However, after investing in cryptocurrency, some were suddenly unsure of whom they could turn to in order to be sure that their investments and trades were reported properly—let alone figure out just how much they owed from their gains.
 As a result, the demand for cryptocurrency tax specialists has continued to grow.

 For those accounting professionals who are highly specialized in cryptocurrency, many are able to set their own rates since the demand for their skills is so high.
 As a result, cryptocurrency tax specialists should make sure that their compensation matches their true market value.
 If you’re not sure where to start, it never hurts to meet with a recruiter who works in the accounting and finance industry.
 They should have a strong understanding about the value of your skillset in the current job market.